British art, British paintings, and British artists and contemporary art - Artist CV's

 To see more Mark EDWARDS British art click

-In addition to Red Rag British Art Gallery David Eustace art work has been exhibited at other leading British Art Galleries.
-Each painting at Red Rag is sourced from the David Eustace artist studio and like all Red Rag British art and Contemporary art it can be shipped worldwide.
+In addition to Red Rag British Art Gallery Anthony Ellis’ art work is exhibited at other leading British Art Galleries.
+Each painting at Red Rag is sourced from the Anthony Ellis artist studio and like all Red Rag British art and Contemporary art it can be shipped worldwide.

-To see more David EUSTACE British art click
+To see more Anthony ELLIS British art click

 Michael Ewart was born in 1940 in the village of Felton in Northumberland and lived there until he married in 1966.